 - How heavy is your menstrual bleeding?
 Do you ever bleed between periods?

 - Do you have any other symptoms, such as nausea, vomiting, diarrhea, back pain, dizziness or headache?

-- Do your symptoms cause you to limit your activities, such as staying home from work or school or avoiding exercise?
+- Do your symptoms cause you to limit your activities, stay home from work or school, or avoid exercise?